-CLICK HERE to download complete instructions and forms.
+Click here to download complete Financial Aid Instructions.
 Financial aid is awarded based on the Expected Family Contribution (EFC) number, as determined by the Federal Department of Education.
 Your EFC is calculated when you do the Free Application for Federal Student Aid (FAFSA) online.
-Applications are selected for verification by the DOE, as well as being subject to verification at the discreation of the FCTC Financial Aid Office.
+Applications are selected for verification by the DOE, as well as being subject to verification at the discretion of the FCTC Financial Aid Office.

 You should submit your paperwork at least 2 weeks before your entry date.
 Failure to turn in the required income documentation and/or submitting incomplete forms will delay your admission to class.
 FCTC cannot approve your aid without all of the correct information.

 Financial Aid Office | 904.547.3512 or 904.547.3511 Phone | 904.547.3506 Fax | [email protected]

 APPLICANTS MUST EITHER TRANSFER THEIR IRS INFORMATION DIRECTLY ONLINE WHEN DOING THEIR APPLICATION, OR PROVIDE FCTC WITH AN OFFICIAL IRS TAX TRANSCRIPT.

 - If you are unsure whether or not you are required to file a tax return, please visit www.irs.gov/uac/do-i-need-to-file-a-tax-return

 - www.irs.gov/individuals/get-transcript – If you were not able to transfer the information, or chose not to do so, you must request an official tax return transcript from the IRS.